beamaia/beamaia/readme.md

-### Hello, there from Brazil! 😁 I'm Bea, an aspiring data scientist 📊
+### Hello there from Brazil! 😁 I'm Bea, an aspiring data scientist 📊

 I work at [Vert Soluções em TI]([https://www.vert.com.br/), with data integration related tasks, from the ETL process to the creation of dashboards.
 I use mainly Python and SAS for the projects I'm part of.
 I'm also a part of the Bio-Inspired Lab at UFES, studying image classification with CNNs.
 A computer science undergraduate at the Federal University of Espírito Santo and a big Python fangirl.